npm/ini/README.md

   `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some find that it's more human-readable and pretty with the whitespace.
+* `delimiter` Character used when joining nested objects into sections.
+  Defaults to `"."`.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.